bismarkboateng/bismarkboateng/README.md

 # Hola 😊

-I'm a full stack web and mobile developer on a journey to build the next [Company]...
+I'm a full stack web and mobile developer on a journey to build the next Facebook..
 I guess 😄.
 Before that, though, I build SaaS products in public.
 Here are some of the tools I work with on a dialy basis;

 - **Next.js** ![Next.js](https://img.shields.io/badge/Next.js-000000?style=flat&logo=next.js&logoColor=white)